English

 Ieoh Ming Pei, commonly known as I. M. Pei, was a Chinese-American architect widely regarded as one of the most influential architects of the 20th century.
 He was known for his innovative and modernist designs that blended tradition with new materials and forms, helping to redefine the landscape of contemporary architecture.
 His work is characterized by geometric shapes, clean lines, and a deep understanding of the relationship between space, light, and context.

-Pei’s work spanned a wide variety of building types, including museums, cultural centres, libraries, and corporate headquarters.
+Pei’s work spanned a wide variety of building types, including museums, cultural centers, libraries, and corporate headquarters.
 His style is often categorized as Modernism, though he was not strictly tied to one movement.
 He skillfully balanced bold, geometric designs with a sensitivity to the environment and context of each building.
 Some of his famous works other than the Louvre Pyramid are the John F. Kennedy Library, the East Building of the National Gallery of Art, The Bank of China Tower, and many more.

 Frequently asked questions about the Louvre Pyramid